Islands (band): Islomania (2016–2023)

 After the dual release in 2016 and the subsequent tour, the band was largely inactive for a few years, without any touring or new music.
-Thorburn has stated in interviews that he quit the band in 2016, but returned to it after beginning to write new music that he felt was "for Islands only."
+Thorburn has stated in interviews that he quit the band in 2016, but returned to it after writing new music that he felt was "for Islands only."
 The new album Islomania was announced on March 3, 2021, and released on June 11, 2021.

+And That's Why Dolphins Lost Their Legs (2023–present)

+In the summer of 2023, Islands announced a new album, And That's Why Dolphins Lost Their Legs.
+Alongside this reveal, the first track from the album, "Life's a Joke", was released, along with an announcement for a North American tour for the fall of 2023.